nikosxenakis/pumas_and_hares/README.md

 ## Running the tests

-To build and run these tests, simply use the command `make test`.
-Once the tests have finished compiling, you can run them using `./bin/test/`
+To build and run these tests, simply use the command `make run_test`

 ### Test style and reasoning